 A typical soft drinks producer doesn’t just handle a wide variety of ingredients but multiple ingredient packaging formats such as jerry cans, drums, sacks and bulk bags.
 How can you discharge them all efficiently into a pre-mix without investing in a lot of different equipment?

 Ingredients can be divided into powders and liquids.
 To provide the necessary flexibility to match a producer’s ingredient and packaging specifications, a mixer needs to be equipped with a set of lances either for wet or dry intake by aspiration.
 The different types of lances use a vacuum to create suction and should ideally have a non-return suction valve.
-Large and small liquid lance sizes can handle high- and low-viscosity ingredients respectively.
+Large and small liquid lance sizes can handle high and low viscosity ingredients respectively.
 As regards free-flowing dry powders, a powder lance works well.

 With a lance, no tipping or lifting of the drums or bags is required as they can be unloaded standing on the floor or on a pallet.

 A basic type of batch mixer is fine when handling a few standard recipes with a few ingredients.
 But nowadays most producers of soft drinks need a batch mixer that gives them the flexibility to handle not just multiple ingredients but multiple packaging formats.
-A producer could be handling everything from 5-kilogram jerry cans to 1-tonne bulk bags.
+A producer could be handling everything from 5 kg jerry cans to one-ton bulk bags.
 With greater complexity comes the need for greater flexibility.
 Of course, liquid and dry lances will go a long way, but feeding both wet and dry ingredients directly into a recirculation loop connected to the mixer is one innovative solution for handling recipe complexity more efficiently.